SathyaVen/Lab-Report-1---Week-2/index.md

     }

 Run HelloWorld.java in VS Code and observe the output.
-Then enter the command:
+Then enter the command on your computer:

-`scp WhereAmI.java cs15lsp22zz@ieng6.ucsd.edu:~/`
+`scp HelloWorld.java cs15lsp22zz@ieng6.ucsd.edu:~/`

 (with the "zz" replaced by your specific characters)

+Enter your AD password as prompted.

+The file has been copied to the server, use the ls command to view it in the directory.

+Finally, compile and run HelloWorld.java on the server and observe the output.